-31 Mar 2018 MEUR 31 Dec 2017 MEUR
+30 June 2018 MEUR 31 Dec 2017 MEUR

-Loan Negative fair value of trading derivative instruments 316 13 313
+Loan Negative fair value of trading derivative instruments 317 14 313

-329 322
+331 322

-In July 2017 the Group signed a strategic partnership agreement with PAG Asia Capital ("PAG"), one of Asia's largest private equity firms, with the aim of supporting the long-term development of the Group's business, in China.
-Within this deal, PAG through one of its investment funds has made an investment to the Group, in a form of a long term loan.
+In July 2017, the Group signed a strategic partnership agreement with PAG Asia Capital Limited ("PAG"), one of Asia's largest private equity firms, with the aim of supporting the long-term development of the Group's business.
+Within this deal, PAG through one of its investment funds has made an investment to the Group in the form of a long term loan.
 The Group decided to measure this loan at fair value through profit or loss.